SiriDB/grafana-siridb-http-example/README.md

 concept on a single host by running SiriDB multiple times using different ports.
 In a real scenario you should use different nodes but for now we will create four SiriDB nodes and setup two pools, each with two SiriDB servers.

-This will create four SiriDB configuration files:
+This action will create four SiriDB configuration files:
 ```
 for i in {0..3}; do `cat <<EOT > siridb$i.conf
 [siridb]